 - Include a budget with a cost breakdown.

 - Outline timeframes with key deliverables for the project.

 All proposals will go through our standard review and recommendations process.
-Once approved, we will send a Statement of Work (contract) to develop the resource, to the curriculum resource development provider to sign.
+Once approved, we will send a Statement of Work (contract) to develop the resource to the curriculum resource developer.

 Last reviewed: Has this been useful?
 Give us your feedback